sassoftware/viya4-iac-azure/README.md

 #### Terraform

-Source your credentials into your shells enviornment
+Source your credentials into your shell enviornment

 ```bash
 . $HOME/.azure_creds.sh